shawn-sandy/shawnsandy-dev/src/posts/2022-12-09-frontmatter-a-cms-editor-for-vs-code.md

 - content configuration
 - view modified files

 I'm still learning how all this works but I like what I'm seeing so far.
+Check out the [Front Matter Website for more info](https://frontmatter.codes/)

 Enjoy!